 - Live wisely.
 That’s what he means when he says “walk in wisdom toward outsiders.”
 The idea is that we will live our lives so differently that people will ask questions.
 They will see something different about us, that our priorities are different.
 Live a life that will evoke questions.
 Use every moment you have to live this way.

 - Speak well.
 Be gracious.
 The content and the way you speak are important.
 Speak in such a way that people want to hear more.
 Customize your responses for each person.
 Listen.
 Really listen.
 We don’t need to have all the answers.
-We just need to be ready to speak in a way that adorns the gospel and shows love to the people around us.
+We need to be ready to speak in a way that adorns the gospel, makes it attractive, and shows love to the people around us.

 If I were to summarize all of this in one sentence, I’d say: Speak to God about people, and speak to people about God.

 Look.
 I find that this passage really helps me.
 Evangelism can seem like a scary topic.
 But all of us can do this.
 Every single believer can pray.
 And every single believer can live differently, and look for opportunities to speak graciously.

 We are here for a reason.
 Our church exists to be all about Jesus.
 And as we focus on Jesus, he will create a community in our church where we really care for each other.
 And as we pray for the world around us, and live and speak in compelling ways, we will see people come to know Jesus.
 Let’s pray right now for God’s help in doing this.

 Lord, this is simple, and yet it’s not easy.
 So we need your help.
 Make us people of prayer.
 Help us to pray with alertness and thanksgiving for open doors and clarity, particularly for those who are on the frontlines sharing the gospel.
 And let all of us live wisely and speak well so that people are drawn to you.
 Draw people to you through us for your glory.
 We pray all of this in Jesus’ name.
 Amen.